Disclaimer

 Key Concepts in Historical Data Management

-To efficiently store and retrieve historical data, it’s essential to understand different historization techniques, which vary based on the type of data being stored:
+To efficiently store and retrieve historical data, it’s essential to understand the type of data being stored:

 - Immutable Data : Some records, once created, should never change.
 These datasets are inherently append-only, ensuring data integrity and reliability.